-Fortunately, banks and licensed money lenders in Singapore offers personal loans options to foreigners.
+Fortunately, banks and licensed money lenders in Singapore offer personal loan options to foreigners.
 Learn and compare each loan type available to you in our guide.

 As the name implies, a foreigner loan is personal cash loan offered to non-citizens or permanent residents working, studying, and/or living in Singapore.

 Compared to personal loans for locals, the key difference between these two types of loans is the eligibility criteria.
 Though both are meant to help individuals tide through lean periods, foreigners are typically expected to meet a higher income requirement and may only be approved based on your salary and employment permit/pass type.

 So before you apply for a loan, make sure that you meet the lender’s set criteria.